Isothermal liquid networks do not undergo

 can support elevated or reduced

-A closed-loop actuator that consists of a proportional 4-way directional valve driving a double-acting hydraulic cylinder.
+The actuator consists of a proportional 4-way directional valve driving a double-acting hydraulic cylinder.
 The cylinder drives a load consisting of a mass, viscous and Coulomb friction, constant force, and a spring.
 The actuator is powered by a variable-displacement, pressure-compensated pump, driven by a constant velocity motor.
-Pipelines between the valve, cylinder, pump, and the tank are modeled using the Hydraulic Pipeline blocks.
+Pipelines between the valve, cylinder, pump, and the tank are simulated with the Hydraulic Pipeline blocks.

 다음 MATLAB 명령에 해당하는 링크를 클릭했습니다.

 명령을 실행하려면 MATLAB 명령 창에 입력하십시오. 웹 브라우저는 MATLAB 명령을 지원하지 않습니다.

 Choose a web site to get translated content where available and see local events and offers.
 Based on your location, we recommend that you select: .